Milwaukee Public Library: History

+The library system expanded by establishing book depositories at locations around the city, first in grocery stores, then in rented store buildings.
+On June 16, 1910, the South Division branch opened in its own building at what is now 931 W. Madison Street.

-That building, which opened on Oct.
-3, 1898, was shared with the Milwaukee Public Museum until the museum moved to its own building on West Wells Street in the mid-1960s.
-In 1929 when it still shared the space with the museum, the Library was home to a lion named Simba, who lived in the taxidermy department on the fourth floor.
+In 1929, when it still shared the space with the museum, the Library was home to a lion named Simba, who lived in the taxidermy department on the fourth floor.
 Simba "The Library Lion" was also known to play on the roof.

 In 1957, an addition to the Central Library building was opened on the Wells Street side.
 It included four fireproof levels of shelving below ground level.

-The library system expanded by establishing book depositories at locations around the city, first in grocery stores, then in rented store buildings.
-On June 16, 1910, the South Division branch opened in its own building at what is now 931 W. Madison Street.
-In the 1960s the library system began a program to replace the storefront libraries and the outdated South Division branch and build new branch buildings throughout the city.
-Today there are 12 neighborhood libraries, each of which serves a population of about 50,000.
-The most recently built branch library is the Good Hope Library, which opened on July 29, 2020.
-The Good Hope branch replaces the Mill Road branch, which closed permanently in March 2020.
-Other recent branch library renovations or replacements include East Library, which re-opened in a new building to the public on November 22, 2014; the Tippecanoe neighborhood branch, which was renovated in 2015; and the Mitchell Street branch, which opened on October 7, 2017 in the historic Hills Building on the city's near-south side.
-The Mitchell Street branch replaces the Forest Home branch, which closed permanently in September 2017.
+In the 1960s, the library system began a program to replace the storefront libraries and the outdated South Division branch and build new branch buildings throughout the city.
+Today, there are 12 neighborhood libraries, each of which serves a population of about 50,000.

+On July 29, 2020, the Good Hope Library opened; it is the most recently built branch library.
+The Good Hope branch replaced the Mill Road branch, which closed permanently in March 2020.
+Other recent branch library renovations or replacements include East Library, which re-opened in a new building to the public on November 22, 2014; the Tippecanoe neighborhood branch, which was renovated in 2015; and the Mitchell Street branch, which opened on October 7, 2017, in the historic Hills Building on the city's near-south side.
+The Mitchell Street branch replaced the Forest Home branch, which closed permanently in 2017.